jesusalc/pizza_django_rest_python/README.md

 * `/orders.json` - List all orders or create a new order
 * `/orders/{id}/?format=json` - Retrieve, update, or delete an order by id

-Look into ./tests-\*.sh below listed, to know how to use the api calls

-    ./test-customers.sh
-    ./test-orders.sh
-    ./test-pizzas.sh

 ## Linting